elo7/tag-amd/README.md

 - `added(addedTags)`: called when one or more tags are added to the list of tags; receives an array with the new tags as argument
 - `removed(removedTag)`: called when a tag is removed from the list; receives the removed tag as argument
-- `error(tagInput)`: called when the user tries to add a tag that already exists in the list; receives the input as argument
+- `errorAlreadyExists(tagInput)`: called when the user tries to add a tag that already exists in the list; receives the input as argument
 - `errorCleared(tagInput)`: called when the user edits the tag field after an error; receives the input as argument
 - `maxlengthExceeded()`: called when the input's maxlength is reached after adding a tag, **not** when the user is typing the tags; receives no arguments